spataphore1337/faststream/docs/docs/en/getting-started/serialization/examples.md

 ## Avro

-In this section, let's explore how to use Avro encoding and decoding to encode/decode our messages as part of FastStream.
+In this section, let's explore how to use [Avro](https://avro.apache.org/docs){.external-link target="_blank"} encoding and decoding to encode/decode our messages.

 ???- note "Avro"
     *Apache Avro* uses JSON to define data types and protocols and serializes data in a compact binary format.
 Avro utilizes a schema to structure the data that is being encoded.
 Schemas are composed of primitive types (null, boolean, int, long, float, double, bytes, and string) and complex types (record, enum, array, map, union, and fixed).